Solar power in Chile: Solar resource

+Photovoltaics, annual capacity

-Significant photovoltaics projects
+Early photovoltaics projects

 In June 2014, the 100-megawatt (MW) Amanecer Solar CAP, a photovoltaic power plant located near Copiapó in the Atacama Desert was inaugurated.
 It was developed by the company with the same name, Amanecer Solar CAP, and was the largest in Latin America at the time.
 It is capable of generating 270 gigawatt-hours (GWh) of electricity per year.

 The 70 MW photovoltaic Salvador Solar Park went online in November 2014, followed by an official inauguration ceremony on 23 January 2015.
 It was expected to produce 200 GWh of electricity per year.
 The plant is located approximately 5 kilometres south of El Salvador, in the Atacama region.
 It is one of the first in the world to supply competitively priced solar energy to the open market without government subsidy.

 The 60 MW photovoltaic Lalackama I plant went online in 2014 and is expected to produce 160 GWh of electricity per year.
 The nearby 18 MW Lalackama II plant went online in May 2015 and is capable of generating approximately 50 GWh per year.
 Both plants feature photovoltaic inverters designed and manufactured by Elettronica Santerno, an Italian company.

 The 141 MW photovoltaic Luz Del Norte (Light of the North) plant, located 58 kilometres northeast of the city of Copiapó in the Atacama region, began construction in October 2014 and is scheduled for completion in December 2015.
 It uses more than 1.7 million cadmium telluride modules.
 The first two blocks of this project (approximately half of the project's total capacity) was connected to Chile's central power grid in October 2015.
 The plant supplies ancillary grid services.